Table of Contents

 Example: In the US, more groceries are purchased at Walmart than any other store.
 Walmart is known for having relatively cheap options available.
 If we look at some select items from Walmart we can see the cost of a basic healthy day of eating:

 The above costs and nutrition facts come from walmart.com; prices may vary at different locations.
-Thus, with the cheaper food selections it is possible to develop a 3 meal diet with 2,040 kcals, 4 servings of whole grains, >4 servings of fruits + vegetables, 2 servings of dairy, and 1 serving of nuts that has ≥28g protein at each meal, <6% kcals from saturated fat, >40g fiber, <1,500mg Na, and very little added sugar, all for <$4.00.
-Plugging a diet similar to this into cronometer.com shows a deficiency in ω-3 & ω-6 fatty acids, vitamin D, and mild deficiencies in vitamin C & E. This could be counteracted with the substitution of salmon for chicken (as salmon has high amounts of vitamin D & ω-3 fatty acids) a couple times weekly and taking a vitamin D supplement.
-Rotating food selections would also help to even out any other micronutrient deficiencies, while as discussed in Lesson 5 a deficiency of ω-6 fatty acids is unlikely to prove harmful.
+Thus, with the cheaper food selections it is possible to develop a 3 meal diet with 2,040 kcals, 4 servings of whole grains, >4 servings of fruits + vegetables, 2 servings of dairy, and 1 serving of nuts that has ≥28 grams of protein at each meal, <6% kcals from saturated fat, >40 grams of fiber, <1,500 mg sodium, and very little added sugar, all for <$4.00 (pre-tax, and admittedly with ongoing inflation these prices will rise).
+Plugging a diet similar to this into cronometer.com shows a deficiency in omega-3 & omega-6 fatty acids, vitamin D, and mild deficiencies in vitamin C & E. This could be counteracted with the substitution of salmon for chicken (as salmon has high amounts of vitamin D & omega-3 fatty acids) a couple times weekly and taking a vitamin D supplement.
+Rotating food selections would also help to even out any other micronutrient deficiencies, while as discussed in Lesson 5 a deficiency of omega-6 fatty acids is unlikely to prove harmful.

 It should be noted that Walmart has cheaper prices than most other places, not all of these items will cost the same at all stores, some may not be in stock on any given day, and some people do not even have access to a Walmart.
 Nonetheless, the point stands that it is generally possible to develop a relatively healthy diet at a relatively low cost.
-Many other stores have comparable food selection items.
+Many other stores have comparable food selection items, albeit at slightly greater cost, as I have described here.
 For people who live in food deserts or who do not have steady transportation and cannot access any stores regularly, carpooling, buying in bulk, purchasing online, and looking at nutrition labels of the food items that are available will help you optimize your current situation.

 - If you can afford a standalone freezer and have the space for it, this will allow storage of large amounts of food and cut down on total food preparation time significantly.

-- If you can afford to purchase plenty of Pyrex or equivalent, this will allow many meals to be prepared and stored.
+- If you can afford to purchase plenty of Pyrex or equivalent, this will allow you to prepare many meals and store them all at once.
 Consider freezer-friendly storage options if you intend to prepare and store meals in the freezer.

 - Meal preparation is very helpful.
 The idea is to prepare enough food to last for several days or even weeks in one session; that way after doing the large amount of preparation work very little time has to be spent daily on meals.

 - Various meats (chicken breast, ground beef, salmon, etc): purchase large amounts in bulk, prepare all of it at once, divide it into portions, wrap it in aluminum foil, and store it in a freezer.
-Servings can be taken out 1 day prior to use to thaw in the refrigerator.
-Alternatively, a serving can be taken out as needed and put in the microwave to thaw quickly.
+You can take out servings 1 day prior to use to thaw in the refrigerator.
+Alternatively, you can take out a serving as needed and put it in the microwave to thaw quickly.

-- Beans: prepare a large amount at once, divide them into portions in plastic bags, and store them in a freezer.
+- Beans: prepare a large amount all at once, divide the beans into portions in plastic bags, and store them in a freezer.
 You can take out enough for a few days at a time and let them thaw in the refrigerator.

 - Fruits and vegetables: purchase canned or frozen and store the latter in a freezer.
-Frozen vegetables can be prepared and then left in the refrigerator for several days; typically after several days a greater amount of nutrients will be lost so consider taking them out of the freezer twice weekly.
+Frozen vegetables can be prepared and then left in the refrigerator for several days; after several days a greater amount of nutrients are lost so consider taking them out of the freezer twice weekly.

-- Eggs: can be prepared in a variety of different ways and stored in the refrigerator for a few days at a time.
+- Eggs: you can prepare these in a variety of different ways and store them in the refrigerator for a few days at a time.

-- Oatmeal: can be prepared in the microwave with milk or water very quickly, several servings can be prepared at once and stored in the refrigerator or freezer.
+- Oatmeal: you can prepare this in the microwave with milk or water very quickly and if you prepare several servings you can store them in the refrigerator or freezer.

-- Potatoes: can bake many at once, divide them into portions, and store them in the freezer.
+- Potatoes: you can bake many all at once, divide them into portions, and store them in the freezer in plastic bags.

 EXAMPLE: Using the same foods in the table above, if you have access to a freezer you can purchase all of them and prepare them for storage in one morning: